-VISION & AIMS OF THE SCHOOL
+VISION & VALUES OF THE SCHOOL

 Our vision is to create an inclusive community of aspirational learners, children, families and colleagues, working collaboratively and respectfully within a happy, nurturing environment where all flourish and achieve.
 Pupils are given extensive opportunities through an exciting and engaging curriculum, through which our Christian values are woven.

 ‘I have come that they may have life, and have it to the full’.

 St John and St James Church of England Primary School is a two form entry primary school, voluntary aided, Religious Foundation of over 155 years standing.
 We value greatly the school’s unique Christian identity and character and its historic and contemporary contribution to the parish and local community.
 The school lies at the southern tip of the London Borough of Enfield and borders the London Borough of Haringey.

 The overall majority of pupils entitled to (and claiming for) free school meals is well above the borough and national average.

 The school holds the following awards: Investors in People , Leading Parent Partnership Award , Healthy Schools and other significant sporting participation awards.